Cruise Line Price Drop and Rebook Policies for Every Major Line

 The Bottom Line

 Cruise prices drop for virtually every sailing.
 The question isn't whether your price will go down — it's whether your cruise line will do anything about it.
-Carnival's Early Saver and Princess's 120% guarantee tilt the odds in your favor.
+Carnival's Early Saver tilts the odds hardest in your favor for new bookings today.
+Princess's 120% guarantee is stronger when active, but its enrollment window closed in December 2025 and has not been renewed for 2026 bookings.
 Royal Caribbean and Celebrity offer flexibility before final payment but close the door after.
 Norwegian, Disney, and MSC leave you with less to work with.

 The best rebook strategy starts before you book: pick the right rate type, understand your line's policy, and set up price alerts so you catch drops when they happen — not after it's too late.

-Cruise Radar scores every fare 0-100 based on 2.6M+ price snapshots, then shows you the score right on the booking page — so you know whether a drop is actually worth acting on.
+Cruise Price Tracker scores every fare 0-100 based on 2.6M+ price snapshots, then shows you the score right on the booking page — so you know whether a drop is actually worth acting on.

-Policy details current as of February 2026.
+Policy details verified as of April 2026.
 Cruise lines update terms frequently.
 Always verify your specific booking's eligibility on the cruise line's website before filing a claim.

 Found this helpful?